-With the creation of the TVTG, the registration and ad-hoc supervision of ten new categories of service providers which provide their services on TT systems (e.g. blockchain) will be delegated to the FMA.
+With the creation of the TVTG, the registration and ad-hoc supervision of eleven new categories of service providers which provide their services on TT systems (e.g. blockchain) will be delegated to the FMA.
 The law also implements the FATF recommendations, which provide for supervision under the Due Diligence Act (DDA) for such services.

 The FMA provides answers to the most frequently asked questions

 Pursuant to Article 12 TVTG, natural and legal persons who have a registered office or place of residence in Liechtenstein and who wish to provide one of the following services on a professional basis in Liechtenstein must register with the FMA: